5 Behaviors to Age Gracefully

 Why spend money on expensive creams and treatments that may not work when you can adjust your diet and prevent the need for them in the first place?
 A high-sugar diet can also ruin your smile.
 Sugar sticks to your teeth and sits between them and along the gum line, which creates plaque and bacteria build up that can lead to decay.

 4. Drink More Water

 Plants wither when they don’t get enough water.
-The same is true for your skin and body.
+The same is true for our skin and bodies!
 Skin cells need water.
 Without enough of it, your skin won’t look its best.
-Water reaches all of your other organs before the skin, so it’s important that we drink at least 8 glasses a day to keep us fully hydrated.
+Water reaches all of your organs before the skin, so it’s important to drink at least 8 glasses a day to keep us fully hydrated.
 Dehydration causes dry and flaky skin and also makes skin more prone to wrinkling.

 Brush and floss twice a day for a healthier smile!
-Brushing and flossing helps to remove plaque and leftover food from your mouth and between your teeth.
+Brushing and flossing helps to remove plaque and leftover food in your mouth and between your teeth.
 Not sticking to the routine could lead to yellow teeth and cavities.
-Combine twice-a-day brushing and flossing with regular dentist visits for a comprehensive check-up that goes beyond your teeth.
+Combine twice-a-day brushing and flossing with regular preventive care dental visits for a comprehensive check-up that goes beyond your teeth.
 Dentists screen for oral cancer and other health issues like diabetes and heart disease during your exam.

-Our tips for aging gracefully consider both your oral and overall health, promoting a healthy lifestyle as you become an older adult.
+Our tips for aging gracefully consider both your oral and overall health, promoting a healthy lifestyle as you age.

 Looking for more tips on living your best life?
 Check out: